le-dawg/0xdawgv3/content/pages/style-guide.md

 ---
-title: Style Guide
+title: 0xD Style Guide
 subtitle: >-
-  The style guide provides you with a blueprint of default post and page styles.
+  This guide provides a blueprint of default post and page styles to make my life a bit easier when editing on the go.
-  The style guide is also a great reference for suggested typographic treatment and styles for your content.
 seo:
   title: 0xD Style Guide
   description: Suggested typographic treatment and style